 Miriam Nagels is a research associate in the Working Group Interdisciplinary Security Research at Freie Universität Berlin.
 Her research focus in the BISKIT project is on the analysis of crisis communication with the public and between the different actors involved in crisis management and transformation.
 She has an academic background in Middle Eastern studies (Freie Universität Berlin and Sabanci University) and International Security and Law (University of Southern Denmark).
 Previously, she worked with the German Institute for International and Security Affairs (SWP) and the EU Delegation to Rwanda amongst others.

 Former project manager BISKIT

-Alexander Pinz works as a project manager at the Paul-Ehrlich-Institut.
-He is responsible for coordinating the the BISKIT consortium.
-He further manages an e-learning project which has been set up to implement digital capacity building trainings to African partner countries in the Global Health Protection Program (funded by the German Federal Ministry of Health).
+Alexander Pinz worked as a project manager at the Paul-Ehrlich-Institut from 2019-2022.
+During this time, he was responsible for coordinating the the BISKIT consortium.
+He further managed an e-learning project which has been set up to implement digital capacity building trainings to African partner countries in the Global Health Protection Program (funded by the German Federal Ministry of Health).
 There, the Paul-Ehrlich-Institut provides regulatory support in the fields of blood transfusion and clinical trials.
-Before joining the Paul-Ehrlich-Institut, Alexander worked as a researcher and lecturer at the Chair of Business Administration, Public and Nonprofit Management at the University of Mannheim.
-His research focused on multi-stakeholder partnerships in the context of sustainable development, organizational legitimacy, citizen participation, microfinance and organizational success.